Animation & Sound: Steen Andersen

-The rave culture in Ukraine is massive and have visitors from all around the world.
-In May 2021 Die Dada Welt went to an amazing ware house rave arranged by Povitrya // @povitrya_od in Odessa.
-Curious about the background for the Ukraine rave movement we had a chat with the Povitrya team.
+The rave culture in Ukraine is massive and has visitors from all around the world.
+In May 2021 Die Dada Welt went to an amazing warehouse rave arranged by Povitrya // @povitrya_od in Odessa.
+Curious about the background of the Ukraine rave movement we had a chat with the Povitrya team.

 “Initially, the rave movement in Ukraine originated in the late nineties.
 Specifically in Odessa, the rave movement was in high demand in 2004-2007.
 In 2010, the entire electronic scene in Ukraine fell into decay, sponsors left and large festivals disappeared.
 After the Revolution of Dignity and the Maidan protests, which took place in 2014-2015, people felt depressed and tried to look for new ways of self-expression.
 This is how a new era of the Ukrainian electronic scene was born, which quickly spread across the region.”